09-30-19 The Gap

 Stola continued, ‘thank you, that was an excellent example of Ellen’s relationship to the Gap.
 Our second protagonist was Roman.
 His relationship to his Gap was one that evolved with time.
 As a young boy he was often bullied and he developed a personal fantasy that gave himself super hero status.
 In his mind he corrected all wrongs by using his superior abilities.
 He became the humble protector of goodness for the weak.
 His problems began in his late twenties when he could only find work in low paying jobs.
 Relationships became short and unsatisfying.
 As his real life became more disappointing, his dream life became more active.
 He created an alternate-imaginary life full of celebrity friends and huge business successes.
 It became very detailed and The Gap between his reality and his fancy became wider and wider.
 Roman was eventually admitted to a mental institution, when he gave up his reality all together and only accepted himself as super human.
 Roman was a very extreme case, but does anyone in the room feel a little like Roman.’

 Stola did not expect any one to raise their hand.
 Roman’s tragic ending was usually too harsh for anyone to admit too.
 But then in the back of the room a hand was raised so shyly that Stola almost missed it.
 Stola asked, ‘hi, would you be interested in sharing a little of your story?’
 Then a young man in the back stood up and walked toward the front.

 As he did, the young man’s overcoat open and Stola saw it.
 A suicide vest bomb.
 Only Stola could see it.
-Stola’s mind raced?
-Keeping his hands on the young man’s shoulders, Stola announced.
+Stolas mind raced?
+As he kept his hands on the young man’s shoulders, Stola announced.
 ‘This maybe a good time to end today.
 Thank you all for coming.
 I need to spend a little time with this young man.
 I will sign books later in the lobby.
 Thank you.’